-Contact the Department at (785) 838-2281 if you believe that a correction application may be needed; one can be mailed to your office or to the student.
+If you believe that a correction application may be needed, contact the Department at 1-785-838-2141 for more information.
+If it is needed, it can be mailed either to your office or to the student.

-EXCEPTION FOR THE FREELY ASSOCIATED STATES: MICRONESIA, MARSHALL ISLANDS, AND PALAU
+EXCEPTION FOR MICRONESIA, MARSHALL ISLANDS, AND PALAU

 Students from the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau are not required to provide SSNs.
+Students from these areas who don't have SSNs should now send their FAFSAs to the same address that other students do.

-Instead the CPS will assign an identification number to students who indicate on their FAFSA that their state of legal residence is one of the above Pacific islands and who do not provide a Social Security number.
-These applications are exempt from the SSN match with the SSA.
-If the students are using FAFSA on the Web, there is an edit that allows them to enter in the SSN field their identification number, which will begin with 888.
-SSN exception for residents of the Freely Associated States HEA Sec.
-484(a)(4) Notes
+The CPS will assign an identification number for students who indicate on their 04-05 FAFSA that their state of legal residence is one of the Pacific Islands and who do not provide a Social Security number.
+As in previous years, these applications are exempt from the SSN match with the SSA.

+Pacific Island students without SSNs can use FAFSA on the Web to apply electronically-there is an edit that allows these students to enter an SSN beginning with 888.
+As an alternative you can use EDExpress to transmit the FAFSA data for these students.